paschaldev/eloquent-google-translate/README.md

 }
 ```

-As you can see, using the `insteadof`, we can tell the model to use this library's `getAttribute` methos instead of `Metable` and then we use the `as` keyword to 'rename' the `getAttribute` on `Metable` to `getAttributeOverride` so that we can still have access to it.
+As you can see, using the `insteadof`, we can tell the model to use this library's `getAttribute` method instead of `Metable` and then we use the `as` keyword to 'rename' the `getAttribute` on `Metable` to `getAttributeOverride` so that we can still have access to it.

 Lastly, you need to add this method in your model and make sure it calls the other library's `getAttribute` overriden name you defined using `as` above.
 In our case, `getAttributeOverride`.
 We need this because this package will first call this method before running it's own.
 That way we have deferred this package ro run `getAttribute` last so it doesn't affect your app.